-Instead, at some point after gas prices started taking off, they simply quit paying more on a lot of longer trips, and paying less on the remainder.
+Instead, at some point after gas prices started taking off, they simply quit paying more on a lot of longer trips and less on the remainder.
 We'll look at the numbers that show that shortly.

 A timeline of Doordash's gas rewards program

-The other factor here is the food delivery company's response to raising gas prices.
-By March of 2022, the national average price for gas reached $4.00 per gallon for the first time since 2008.
+The other factor here is the food delivery company's response to rising gas prices.
+By March of 2022, the national average for gas reached $4.00 per gallon for the first time since 2008.

-A secondary part of the announcement was to increase cash back for fuel purchase using the DasherDirect debit card.
+A secondary part of the announcement was to increase cash back for fuel purchases using the DasherDirect debit card.
 That was an optional debit card that Doordash provides for payment of delivery fees.
-The original cash back paymenbt was two percent, and Doordash increased it to 10%.
+The original cash back payment was two percent, and Doordash increased it to 10%.

 Doordash said they would evaluate the situation at the end of April.

 Doordash trumpeted at the end of April they were extending the gas rewards program until the end of August.
-What they didn't say was they actually discontinued the main part of the program, the weekly bonus payment.
-Only the cash back program was extended.
+What they didn't say was that they actually discontinued the main part of the program, the weekly bonus payment.
+Only the cash-back program was extended.